 The list of schools below have been selected by researching which schools offer similar programs to Scripps College.

-- California State University - San Bernardino in San Bernardino, CA (23 miles away)
+- Pomona College in San Diego, CA (3 miles away)

-- University of California - Riverside in Riverside, CA (24 miles away)
+- Biola University in Anaheim, CA (22 miles away)

 - Review a complete list of all the California colleges